takashito/ew-graphql-with-edgekv/README.md

 ## How it work

-there are 3 layers of caching for this example
+there are 3 layers of caching

 #### 1, REST API Caching at Edge Server
  REST API response will be cached at Edge Server<br>